 Rights granted to the Franchisee

-The franchisee is normally granted the right to use the Franchisor’s
+Under a franchise agreement, the franchisee is normally granted the right (licence) to use the franchisor’s:

 - trademark, and

-These terms set out what is required by the Franchisor, for example
+The franchise agreement will set out what is required by the franchisor, for example

 - what training is to be provided,